elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 }
 ```

-Whether the experiment is running or not, widgets that do not employ the `has_widget_inner_wrapper()` function will behave like unoptimized widgets with two wrapping `<div>` elements for backward compatibility.
+Finnaly, widgets that do not employ the `has_widget_inner_wrapper()` function will behave like unoptimized widgets with two wrapping `<div>` elements.

+In any case, whether the experiment is active or not, developer need to think about the future when Elementor merges this feature.
+To prevent styling issues, make the nesseary updates.
+Add the `has_widget_inner_wrapper()` to all the widgets.

 ## Examples